openownership/data-standard/docs/schema/guidance/dates-guidance.rst

 Where a month is known but not the day, the first day of the month can be used.
 Where a year is known but not the month, the first day of the year can be used.

-Where rounded dates are used this should be noted in the publisher’s accompanying guidance for data users. `See building an auditable record of beneficial ownership <https://www.openownership.org/en/publications/building-an-auditable-record-of-beneficial-ownership/feature-five-publication-policy/>`_
+Where rounded dates are used this should be communicated to users of the data, to prevent misunderstanding.
+We RECOMMEND that publisher’s create accompanying guidance for data users.

 For example: